The Schickele Mix Copyright Dilema

 When I was in college, I was always fascinated by the fact that all that still remained of Ancient Greek Theater were 40 some odd plays.
 How could culture like that get lost?
 In a digital age it seems incredible that it would be possible to loose important parts of our culture.

-One Response to “The Schickele Mix Copyright Dilema”
+4 thoughts on “The Schickele Mix Copyright Dilema”

-I agree with all you’ve said.
+1. I agree with all you’ve said.
 I too learned a lot about music and developed a passion for music I hadn’t enjoyed much before.
 I’ve been searching the internet hoping to find someone that recorded the programs when I found you.
 They were wonderful programs and I am sorry I didn’t hear more of them.

 Leave a Reply